 We have a multitude of strong legendary choices, each strong in its own place:

 The Natural Order's Will (NOW) - Will see use in cutting edge keys and in early raid progression when undergeared.
 Paired with Survival of the Fittest and Tough as Bark at Rank 7, this allows for 36% uptime on 30% DR (Drops from Huntsman Altimor, Castle Nathria)

 Lycara’s Fleeting Glimpse (Lycara’s) - Decent Barkskin uptimes, but currently falls victim to the proc happening within the first 45sec of combat and not after 45 sec of combat which makes it a bit unreliable in a dungeon environment though it has some potential play for shifting into Owl Form and Starfall’ing.
 (Drops from Mordretha, Theater of Pain)

 Draught of Deep Focus (DoDF) - In pure ST, this will be the best leggo offensively for Kyrian and Venthyr.
 It’ll be Best ST option for all convenants if you catweave.
 If you Moonfire, rake, rip, or rejuve more than one target this becomes useless and the effect does not see use.
 (Drops from The Great Vault)

 For m+, most people are aiming for UFR first.
 It will be awhile before you will need NOW and currently we still have not reached that point.
-For example, as of writing this, the top guardian uses UFR in 7 out of the 8 dungeons.

 This does not mean you have to create something else while waiting for those two.
 Waiting to craft is perfectly fine.